The sodium blood test measures the amount of sodium in the blood.

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 Shorecki K, Ausiello D. Disorders of sodium and water homeostasis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 118.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 118.